-His own brothers thrust him into darkness.
+His brothers thrust him into darkness.
 They sought to dim his light.
 Yet, when your morning is coming, no devil in hell can stop it!
-It may not happen in an instance, but it will surely come to pass.
+It may not happen instantly, but it will surely come to pass.

-When morning comes, the Lord will cause those how sought to dim your light to watch you shine brightest.
+When morning comes, the Lord will cause those who sought to dim your light to watch you shine brightest.
 Let that be your testimony!

 Few preachers ever talk about the trouble and turmoil that King David endured, having been anointed.
 Having been anointed King, he was taken from tending sheep to dodging spears!
-He spent a long time in exile, on the run from a man who was sitting on a sit that the Lord had give to him.
-Surely he should have wondered, but Lord you said I would be king, why is this man still alive and taunting me.
+He spent a long time in exile, on the run from a man sitting on a seat that the Lord had to give to him.
+Surely he should have wondered, but Lord, you said I would be king; why is this man still alive and taunting me.

 Perhaps some would have even begun to doubt the word of the prophet Samuel who had anointed David.
 They would have been whispering, “Perhaps Samuel anointed the wrong son of Jesse.”

-I believe this is the reason why David would later praise God the way he did.
-The Bible says he danced until he clothed ripped!
+I believe this is why David would later praise God the way he did.
+The Bible says he danced until his clothed ripped!
 No one will understand the pain of that period of weeping in the night, so do not expect them to understand your joy in the morning.

-One of the most iconic moment in the journey of the Israelites from Egypt to the promised land is when they stopped Moses and grumbled.
+One of the most iconic moments in the journey of the Israelites from Egypt to the promised land is when they stopped Moses and grumbled.

 11 Then they said to Moses, “Because there were no graves in Egypt, have you taken us away to die in the wilderness?
 Why have you so dealt with us, to bring us up out of Egypt?
 12 Is this not the word that we told you in Egypt, saying, ‘Let us alone that we may serve the Egyptians’?
 For it would have been better for us to serve the Egyptians than that we should die in the wilderness.”

 The darkness you have moved us from was better than where we are now.
 This is what they were saying to Moses.
 What we tend to forget is that light comes in progressively.
-It will always overtake darkness but always starts as a flicker, or a spark.
+It will always overtake darkness but starts as a flicker or a spark.

 Trust the process.
 Our God is sovereign.
 Just because you do not see or know what he is doing doesn’t mean he is not doing anything.